dabankio/dabank-api-doc/README.md

   * deposit callback: seldom, the deposit is considered invalid(most likely due to a network fork), note you may get several `TRANSFER_PENDING` callbacks before this.

 # APIs

-APIs are hosted at `https://api.dabank.io/`.
+test-APIs are hosted at `https://api.dabank.io/`. formal-APIs are hosted at `https://api.dabank.io/`.

 ## Deposit Address Application